ChristianChimi/Financial-Analytics/Stock-Market-Analytics/readme.md

      - Linear regression and prediction of MSCI World based on SP500's price
      - Polynomial Regression and prediction of Apple's stock based on SP500
  - Portfolio simulation:
-     - lump sum investment and dollar coast averaging with performances
+     - Lump sum investment and dollar coast averaging with performances
-     - Statistics: CAGR, ROI and sharpe ratio
+     - Financial performance metrics: CAGR, ROI and sharpe ratio